timpan8/com.gledopto/README.md

 This is work in progress.
 Users have reported that the basics work.
 As soon as I'll receive my own, more will be added.

+How to install:
+1. Download Node.js 12.16.1 LTS  https://nodejs.org/en/

+2. Start Cmd and run "npm install -g homey"

+3. Then run "homey login" and login to you'r Homey Account

+4. Download Repository and save on computer

+5. Open repository location in Cmd.
+Type "cd C:\TempLocation\com.gledopto" in Cmd

+6. To install app on homey type "homey app install" in Cmd.
+To just test the app type "homey app run", (it will be installed when closed)

+7. If problem try "npm install homey-meshdriver" and "npm install homey-log"